sabelluskib/enigma_golang/README.md

 # enigma_golang
-An emulator of the Enigma cryptographic machine, implemented in the Go language.
+An emulator of the Enigma encryption machine, implemented in the Go language.

 # How does it work?